morarupasukaru/gamebooks-assistant/TECHNICAL.md

-# development design choices
+# Development design choices

-## naming convention for id of html element
+### naming convention for id of html element

 As all the html of the whole application is merged into a single index.html file, all id must be unique along all screens.